Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What is a P&L statement?

-A P&L statement is a financial report that summarizes a company’s revenue, expenses and profit or loss over a fiscal year or quarter.
+A P&L statement is a financial report that summarizes a company’s revenue, expenses and profit or loss over a specific reporting period, such as a month, quarter or fiscal year.
 When you read a P&L statement, you’ll see whether the company is generating sales, managing expenses and earning a profit.

 The two main categories outlined in a P&L statement are income and expenses.
 Income includes things like product sales, interest earned, commissions and rental income.
 Expenses include the cost of goods sold (COGS), marketing and advertising fees and taxes.